Kurashiki Okayama, Japan Travel Guide

 Healthcare System:

-Japan has a high-quality healthcare system with modern facilities.
+Japan has a high-quality healthcare system with up-to-date facilities.
 English-speaking doctors may be available in larger cities, but are not as frequent in smaller towns like Kurashiki.
-Keep your travel insurance details readily available.
+Keep your your travel coverage information readily available.

 Tap water throughout Japan, including Kurashiki, is safe to drink.
 Carry a Reusable water bottle to refill.
 Food hygiene standards are extremely high, making foodborne illnesses rare.